drupalsocialinitiative/social_auth_google/README.txt

 INTRODUCTION
 ------------

 Social Auth Google Module is a Google Authentication integration for Drupal.
+It is based on the Social Auth and Social API projects

+It adds to the site:
+ * A new url: /user/login/google.
+ * A settings form on /admin/config/social-api/social-auth/google page.
+ * A Google Logo in the Social Auth Login block.

 REQUIREMENTS
 ------------